AwesomesauceLabs/piglet-manual/index.md

 Piglet can import and play animations from glTF files, both in the Editor and at runtime.
-This section demonstrates how to work with animations created during Editor imports.
+This section demonstrates how to work with animation clips created during Editor imports.

 ### Previewing Animations in the Editor

-If a glTF file contains animations, Piglet will create an additional `Animations` subdirectory containing: (1) an `AnimatorController` asset (`controller`) for playing the animations at runtime, (2) a "Static Pose" `AnimationClip` for resetting the model to its default pose, and (3) one `AnimationClip` asset for each animation from the glTF file (@fig:animation-preview).
-The `controller` asset is not needed for previewing animations and is further explained in [Playing (Mecanim) Animations at Runtime](#playing-mecanim-animations-at-runtime).
+If a glTF file contains animations, Piglet will create an `Animations` subdirectory under the main import directory containing: (1) an `AnimatorController` asset ("controller") for playing the animations at runtime, (2) a "Static Pose" `AnimationClip` for resetting the model to its default pose, and (3) an `AnimationClip` asset for each animation from the glTF file (@fig:animation-preview).
+The "controller" asset is not needed for previewing animations but is further explained in [Playing (Mecanim) Animations at Runtime](#playing-mecanim-animations-at-runtime).

 To preview an glTF animation in the Editor, first select the